Retail Leases Comparative Analysis

 The analysis allows you to compare provisions of the legislation in one jurisdiction against legislation in other jurisdictions.

-• In Tasmania, the Retail Leases Act 2022 (Tas), drafted to modernise Tasmania’s regulation of retail leases and being the first substantive review since 1998, was assented to on 14 December 2022.
+• In Tasmania, the new Retail Leases Act 2022 (Tas), drafted to modernise Tasmania’s regulation of retail leases and being the first substantive review since 1998, was assented to on 14 December 2022.
 Section 88 of the new Act is already in force, so that the current Fair Trading (Code of Practice for Retail Tenancies) Regulations 1998 (Tas) referred to in this analysis are still to be taken to be regulations under the Act until they are rescinded.
 The rest of the new Act, including provisions relating to disclosure requirements and the calculation and adjustment of rent, is due to commence on proclamation.
+We will update this analysis once that has occurred.

-• In Western Australia, the statutory review of the Commercial Tenancy (Retail Shops) Agreements Act 1985 which commenced in 2022 and is required to be carried out every 5 years, is still underway.
-The WA Government has not yet provided a further update on the status of the review since the formal closure of the public consultation and feedback stage on 31 August 2022.
-We expect to hear further throughout the course of 2024.
+• The Western Australian Commercial Tenancy (Retail Shops) Agreements Act 1985 is currently the subject of a statutory review which commenced last year and is carried out every 5 years.
+The purpose of the statutory review is to seek feedback on the operation and effectiveness of the WA Act.
+The 2022 statutory review is currently at the public consultation and feedback stage, which formally closed on 31 August 2022.
+We expect to hear further throughout the course of 2023.

 In some cases, State and Territory responses to COVID-19 may still have some historical relevance to retail leases, although any relevance would need to be considered on a case-by-case basis.
 Issues relating to COVID-19 rent relief claims are not included here.